hoppa12/TTS-For-Yandex-Android/README.md

 # TTS-For-Yandex-Android
-TTS Extensionto allow double tabto start TTS from where you clicked.
+TTS Extension to allow double tab to start TTS from where you clicked.
 Double Tap again to stop

+Can also be used with Chrome or any Chromium based browser.